sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_05_PIM.md

     | Expiration | When an activated role expires.
 Applies only to eligible role assignments. |

-### Add Lab Cleanup

 ### Remove lab resources

-1. Switch back to your default directory.

 1. Open Cloud Shell in Powershell

-1. Remove the resource group by running the following command (When prompted to confirm press Y and press enter):
+1. Remove the resource group by running the following command (When prompted to confirm press Y and press enter)

-    ```powershell
+    ```
-    Remove-AzResourceGroup -Name "az500-04-RG"
+    Remove-AzResourceGroup -Name "AZ500LAB04"
     ```

 1. Close the **Cloud Shell** prompt at the bottom of the portal.